 The lessons learned here, as a photographer are 1) always check the weather forecast.
 It’s not worth your time to sit in an expensive bit of accommodation if you’re not earning any money.
 And 2) go out and shoot even if it’s raining.
 Even in the rain, I found a couple places to shoot in the city where I didn’t get soaked doing so.
 I only went shooting one morning, and I came away with 5 or 6 images I really like.

-- Maybe the most beautiful city I’ve seen in Europe.
+Maybe the most beautiful city I’ve seen in Europe.
+Easily one of the most photogenic.

 Is Krakow Overrated?